Victoria Justice Shows Off Her Curves In Tiny White Tank Top & Pants: ‘Buzz Me In’

 Victoria’s long, dark hair was luxurious as it framed her face and fell in soft waves over her shoulders and down her back.

-In a second photo, fans were able to see a close-up shot of the stunner as she wrapped her arms into her long tresses, and held them up off of her shoulders so her followers could get a better look at the back of her ensemble.
-As she did that, the outfit’s sole accessory was seen; a pair of light-colored hoop earrings.
+In a second photo, fans were able to see a close-up shot of the stunner as she wrapped her arms into her long tresses and held them up off her shoulders so her followers could get a better look at the back of her ensemble.
+As she did that, the outfit’s sole accessory was seen: a pair of light-colored hoop earrings.

 The small tank featured a spectacular array of straps, arranged in a sequence of three that wrapped around her back just underneath her shoulder blades.